amaraaabn/bike_buyers/README.md

 - **Decision Tree Classifier**
 - **Random Forest Classifier**

-The model selection was based on the model’s performance, with a focus on both the accuracy score and the consistency of performance during cross-validation.
+The model selection was based on the model’s performance, with a focus on both the scores on classification report and the consistency of performance during cross-validation.

 ## Key Takeaways